Senegal's legislative election tests ruling party influence | Politics

 Senegal, with a population of 17 million, is known for its stability in a region that has seen coups in three countries since 2020 and where leaders have changed laws to remain in power for third terms.

-Sall's Benno Bokk Yakaar ruling party currently holds 75% of the legislature's seats.
+Sall's Benno Bokk Yakaar ruling party currently holds 75 per cent of the legislature's seats.

 Serigne Thiam, a political science expert at Cheikh Anta Diop University in Dakar, says the opposition is pushing the subject of a possible third term over other issues.